Lemoncode/react-excercise/Readme.md

 If you want to play more with React here you have some proposals to enhance this excercise:

+- Create a custom hooks that encapsulate member and member loading management.
 - Add material ui support, display data in cards or a table.
 - Add paging (you will need to update UI, plus client rest api).
 - Click on a given member and navigate to a details page where you can read the details of that member (you will need to find out the github api endpoint to retrieve that info).